d-simons/d-simons.github.io/discord.md

 AppImage builds for **[Discord Stable, PTB, and Canary](https://discordapp.com)**

-These Discord AppImages are built using [appimagebuild](https://github.com/simoniz0r/AppImages) with dependencies from Debian Jessie's repos.
-All necessary dependencies for Discord are bundled in the AppImage, so the Discord AppImages should just work on any system.
+These Discord AppImages are built using [deb2appimage](https://github.com/simoniz0r/deb2appimage) with dependencies from Debian Jessie's repos.
+All necessary dependencies for Discord are bundled in the AppImage, so the Discord AppImages should just work on any system.  `libfreetype6` is also bundled to work around the font rendering issues with unpatched `libfreetype6 >= 2.8.1` .
 These AppImages have been verified to run on Linux distributions as old as CentOS 6 and even as new as a rolling distribution, openSUSE Tumbleweed.

 The AppImages for Discord have an `--update` argument built in which will build a new AppImage in your `~/Downloads` directory in case a new release hasn't been updated below yet.